Complete Guide

 Frequently Asked Questions

-Repayment usually begins following the moratorium, which is usually the course period plus a grace period (usually six months).
-Your loan agreement and the lender's policy will determine the precise start date.
+The repayment is typically started after the moratorium which in most cases is the course period + a grace period (typically six months).
+The loan contract and the policy of your lender will define the exact starting date.

 Can parents be co-applicants?

 Indeed.
-Parents frequently serve as guarantors or co-applicants.
-The interest rate and loan approval are usually based on their income and credit score.
+Parents are also common guarantors or co-applicants.
+The rate of interest and granting loans is typically determined by their income and credit rating.

 Are education loans taxable?

-While many lenders do not permit prepayments during a moratorium, some do.
-Prepaying principal or interest during a study can drastically lower overall costs if permitted.
+Although most lenders do not allow prepayments on a moratorium, some do.
+In a study, prepayment of the principal or interest may significantly reduce the total costs provided such prepayments are allowed.
 Check terms with your lender.

-Utilize our sophisticated EMI calculator, which includes detailed amortization schedules, interest capitalization analysis, and moratorium scenarios.
+Use our advanced EMI calculator which has elaborate amortization schedules, interest capitalization analysis and moratorium scenarios.

 Open EMI Calculator